 There is also a textual ATerm format which supports maximal sharing but uses a much less complex algorithm than the one used to encode and decode BAF files.
 This results in files that are somewhat larger than their BAF counterparts, but are often (if the terms contain redundancy) significantly smaller than their unshared form.
 TAF files always start with a '!' character to distinguish them from other ATerm formats.
 The format uses abbreviations to refer to previously written terms.
 An abbreviation consists of a hash character ('#') followed by a number in encoded using the Base64 Alphabet (see RFC2045).
-Each term whose unparsed representation would take up more bytes than the textual representation of the next available abbreviation is assigned such an abbreviation instead of the term itself.
-For example the term f(test,test) is represented as !f(test,#A) in TAF, whereas f(a,a) is represented as !f(a,a) because test is longer than its abbreviation #A, but a is not.
+Each term whose unparsed representation would take up more bytes than the textual representation of the next available abbreviation is assigned such an abbreviation it has been written.
+Subsequent occurrences of this term are then written by emitting the abbreviation instead of the term itself.
+For example the term f(test,test) is represented as f(test,test) in TAF, whereas f(test,test) is represented as f(test,test) in TAF.